Skip to content

 Pest control on non-cropland

 The argument against using hunting as pest control on cropland goes for all other places too.
 Sometimes there’s a plague of one species in a specific area.
 But again: the problem is never the pest.
 The problem usually is that we have very little nature left on this planet, where a natural eco-system can develop.
 How come that we have so little nature?
-Read more here.
+Because of the way we eat.
 And if we have areas where nature can thrive, it’s always enclosed.
 There’s a limit to the area and so the pests can never resolve itself.
 We need to let nature thrive, so that species are in balance and have natural predators.
 We need more nature to do so, and all nature should be connected somehow.

 2022